 International Business Law highlights

 - Integration with business experts helps our students gain key leadership positions both nationally and internationally.
+94% of Queen's postgraduates are in employment or further study 6 months after graduation.

 Internationally Renowned Experts